 Old Town is one of the most talked about areas in San Diego.
 You’ll see countless field trips and tourist groups in awe of the history that they’re walking through.

 It wasn’t always Old Town San Diego though.
 Before the Spanish settlers came to town, the land was cared for and protected by the exceptional Kumeyaay, or the Tipai-Ipai, people for over 10,000 years.
+Read more about the history of San Diego here.

 I can’t relay you the entire history but you can most definitely learn more at the visitor center on San Diego Avenue.
 But the birthplace of California is definitely worth visiting, let me tell you why.